Builditluc/PyHex/README.md

 <br>

-Then, download the newest version of `PyHex` and unzip the source code
+Then, download the [newest version](https://github.com/Builditluc/PyHex/releases) of `PyHex` and unzip the program

 Now you can view any file in `PyHex`:
 ```